-- 1. Name any three pairs of congruent objects, you use daily. - 2. (a) Draw two congruent figures.
+- 1. Name five pairs of congruent objects, you use daily. - 2. (a) Draw two congruent figures.
 Are they similar?
 Explain - (b) Take two similar shapes.
-If you slide, rotate or flip one of them, does the similarity remain? - 3.
-If $\triangle ABC \cong \triangle NMO$ , then name pair of the congruent sides and angles. - 4.
+If you slide rotate or flip one of them, does the similarity remain? - 3.
+If \triangle ABC \cong \triangle NMO, name the congruent sides and angles. - 4.
 State whether the following statements are true.
-Explain with reasons. - (i) Two squares of side 3 cm each and one of them rotated through $45^{\circ}$ are congruent. - (ii) Any two right triangles with hypotenuse 5 cm, are congruent. - (iii) Any two circles of radii 4 cm each are congruent. - (iv) Two equilateral triangles of side 4 cm each but labeled as $\triangle$ ABC and $\triangle$ LHN then, they are not congruent. - (v) Mirror image of a polygon is congruent to the original. - 5.
+Explain with reason. - (i) Two squares of side 3 cm each and one of them rotated through 45° are congruent. - (ii) Any two right triangles with hypotenuse 5 cm, are congruent. - (iii) Any two circles of radii 4 cm each are congruent. - (iv) Two equilateral triangles of side 4 cm each but labeled as Δ ABC and Δ LHN are not congruent. - (v) Mirror image of a polygon is congruent to the original. - 5.
 Draw a polygon on a square dot sheet.
-Also draw it's congruent figures in different directions and mirror image of it. - 6.
+Also draw congruent figures in different directions and mirror image of it. - 6.
 Using a square dot sheet or a graph sheet draw a rectangle and construct a similar figure.
 Find the perimeter and areas of both and compare their ratios with the ratio of their corresponding sides.

-7 pillars are used to hold a slant iron gudder as shown in the figure.
-If the distance between adjoining two pillars is 1 m and height of the last pillar MN is 10.5m.
-Find the heights of rest of the pillars.
+7. 7 pillars are used to hold a slant iron gudder as shown in the figure.
+If the distance between every two pillars is 1 m and height of the last piller is 10.5 m.
+Find the height of pillar.

-- 8. Standing at 5 m apart from a vertical pole of height 3 m, Sudha observed a building behind the pillar and found that tip of the pillar is in line with the top of the building.
-If the distance between pillar and building is 10m, estimate the height of the building.
+- 8. Standing at 5 m apart from a vertical pole of height 3 m, Sudha observed a building at the back of the piller that tip of the pillar is in line with the top of the building.
+If the distance between pillar and building is 10 m, estimate the height of the building.
 [Here height of Sudha is neglected] - 9.
 Draw a quadrilateral of any measurements.
 Construct a dilation of scale factor 3.
 Measure their corresponding sides and verify whether they are similar.

-8.3 Symmetry
+8.3 Symmetry:

 Look at the following figures.
-If we fold them exactly to their halves, one half of each figure exactly coincides with other half.
+If we fold them exactly to their halves, one half of each figure exactly coinsides with other half.

 What do we call such figures?
 What do we call the line along which we fold the figures so that one half coincides with the other?
-Do you recollect from earlier classes?
+Do you recollect from earlier classes.